Explore Rock Climbing in Cusco

 Everyone who wants to join climbing there must pay a small fee and be subject to the community regulations to preserve the area.

-• Chacco Huayllascca: It countain more than 160 bolted routes and more of them for sport climbing, from 4b to 8c some of them around 100 meters tall, perfect for multi-pitch climb.
+- Chacco Huayllascca: It contains more than 160 bolted routes, most of them for sport climbing, from 4b to 8c, some of them around 100 meters tall, perfect for multi-pitch climbs.

-• Kuntur Sayana: More than 20 bolted routes with grades which varied from 5c to 8a+ between 18 to 22 meters long.
+- Kuntur Sayana: More than 20 bolted routes with grades that varied from 5c to 8a+ between 18 and 22 meters long.

 Other Adventure Activities in Cusco